Long-distance romance often depends on small rituals that make both people feel remembered.

 6. Send a thoughtful delivery

-Before sending anything to their home or workplace, make sure the gesture fits their comfort level and privacy.
+Privacy matters.
+Some people love public gestures at work; others find them stressful.
+Some people live with family, roommates, or children and need discretion.
+Before sending anything to their home or workplace, make sure the gesture fits their comfort level and safety.
+Surprise should mean “unexpectedly sweet,” not “unexpectedly complicated.”

 7. Build a shared playlist

-Create a playlist where both of you add songs connected to memories, moods, jokes, and future plans.
-It becomes a small emotional record of the relationship.
+Create a playlist where both of you add songs connected to memories, moods, jokes, long drives, airport goodbyes, late-night calls, and future plans.
+A playlist becomes a small emotional record of the relationship.
+It can travel with each person through workdays, train rides, workouts, and quiet evenings.

 8. Count down to the next visit